scanback/docs/index.md

 I'm the main contributor to Tellusant Quick Reads.
 Find all of them here.

 ### [Travel Stories and Photos](travel/index.md)
 I have worked on the ground in 90 countries and visited over 100.
-This section is forthcoming.
+FORTHCOMING.

 ### [Citations of My Work](citations/index.md)
 I have over 750 academic, business, and media citations to my name.